Dear Skyline Users,

 Skyline Online will offer four sessions covering these proteomics and small molecule topics:

-NOTE: if a session becomes full, please just complete this form and click the "Finalize Payment" button below and your submission to the waitlist will be complete.
+NOTE: as noted above, all sessions are full.
+To join the waitlist, please complete this form and click the "Join Waitlist" button below and your submission to the waitlist will be complete.
 Please do not try to pay for the course.
 We will contact you if seats become available.

 The session schedules will address a range of targeted techniques using SRM, PRM, DIA and MS1 filtering, and topics like system suitability, gas chromatography analysis and a whole section dedicated to advanced small molecule analysis and data processing.
 All sessions aim to help you learn to use Skyline software more effectively in your research.
 Sessions will consist of a mix of live lectures, taped content, self-paced tutorials and hands-on practicals, with instructors available for questions.

 The course features two weeks of sessions; each session is two days: Monday-Tuesday or Thursday-Friday.
 The Monday-Tuesday sessions of both weeks are virtually identical and introduce novice participants to using Skyline in several essential mass spectrometry methods and refinement processes.
 The Thursday-Friday session of the first week (Feb 10-11) will highlight research featuring advanced methods and topics involving small molecules ('omics).
 The second week's advanced topics sessions (Feb 17-18) will be focused on advanced topics in proteomics.